 We help people maximise their safari by helping app-users see more animals through members sharing their wildlife sightings in real-time

-We work directly with endangered wildlife research projects, run by various organizations, by providing them with valuable data on locations and movement of animals in the reserve.
-The researchers then extrapolate this information and make use of it in their projects.
+We work directly with endangered wildlife research projects, run by various organizations.
+Providing them with valuable data on the locations and movement of animals in the various reserve.
+The researchers then extrapolate this information and make use of the data for conservations purposes.

 Sightings of injured and poached animals also get reported through the app and WhatsApp groups.
 These reports are immediately sent to rangers and vets that are nearby.
 Through these reports, rangers and vets can now attend to injured animals.
 These animals would have otherwise gone unnoticed like they did before the Latest Sightings community came about.

 Latest Sightings also strives to educate its followers about wildlife, nature and animal behavior.
 We have partnered with EcoTraining which offers various wildlife courses for wildlife enthusiasts.
 Articles about extremely rare animal sightings are written and posted on our website.
 These articles contain added commentary and explanations by professional rangers.

 Through the excitement of the viral sightings, viewers from around the world book their safari holiday with us.
 We have made it a priority to promote tourism to the various game reserves where the community is sharing wildlife activity.
 We also provide accommodation and timeshare offers for Black Rhino Game Reserve in Pilanesberg, Mjejane Private Game Reserve, and Elephant Point.